OctopusDeploy/blog/blog/2020-08/authenticate-to-azure-with-golang/index.md

 ---
 title: Authenticate to Azure with Golang
-description: Authenticating to a cloud platform with each SDK can be extremely different.
+description: Authenticating to a cloud platform with the different SDK can be extremely different.
 In this post, you learn how to authenticate to Azure with Go.
 author: michael.levan@octopus.com
 visibility: private
 published: 2020-09-01